smf-steve/mips_cli/documentation/macros.md

    ```
 Points:
   1. the name of the macro becomes an alias that calles a helper function `apply_macro`
-  1. the name of the function is defined to the concatenation of
+  1. the name of the function is defined as the concatenation of
      - the prefix "macro_": to differentiate it from other programming elements
      - the "name" of the macro: to be able to lookup the appropriate function at runtime
      - the number of actual parameters passed to the macro
-       * the macro name can be overloaded and different versions are differentiated by the number of actual paramaters
+       * Note macros can be overload, and are differentied by the parameter count.
   1. The macro code needs to be updated to protect "$" to allow proper shell transation
   1. Internal labels are updated with a line number corresponding to the use of the macro
      - this ensures that labels are uniq within the instruction stream